equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 # Let's create secrets and explore a few tools

 In this exercise we will warm up and start scanning for secrets.
-For this exercise you must have a terminal window open and the current directory should be `ex-03` (`cd $CODESPACE_VSCODE_FOLDER`) will take you there)
+For this exercise you must have a terminal window open and the current directory should be `ex-03` (`cd $CODESPACE_VSCODE_FOLDER/ex-03`) will take you there)

 ## Prepping our Codespace environment